9 Steps to Change Your Life In 90 Days

 Step #4: Constantly encourage yourself

-I used to quit at everything I did.
+I used to quit everything I did.
 I thought it was because I was a natural-born failure, but it was only because I didn’t encourage myself.
-When I started encouraging myself at every success and every failure, I finally found the momentum to push through to success.
+When I started encouraging myself at every success and every failure, I finally found the momentum and confidence to push through to success.

 For example, I get a rejection letter from a company I was dying to write for.
-I can bash myself for sucking, confirming how much of a failure I am…or I can applaud my effort, know that’ll succeed eventually, and learn from the experience, and try harder next time.
+I can bash myself for sucking, confirming how much of a failure I am…or I can applaud my effort, know that’ll succeed eventually, learn from the experience, and try harder next time.

 “You did such an incredible job, Danny—(that’s what I call myself).
 I’m so proud of you for putting in the time and effort, and for giving your best.
 You didn’t make it this time, but that’s okay—you’ll make it next time.
 I promise that I’ll do more research into the website, I’ll craft the right pitch for the right editor, and I’ll double my efforts on improving as a writer.
 You will land this publication, and I believe in you.”

 Encouragement is an adaptive response to failure, but you need it for your successes, too.
 Because most successes are so small that no one but you will notice; no one will applaud you for these small steps but you.
 So, to keep full-steam ahead, you need to encourage your efforts and celebrate the little steps that underpin success.So pat yourself on the back every time you check off a goal; every time you make a good decision; every time you can.
 Tell yourself how much you appreciate your effort.
 Make encouragement part of your daily ritual.

 Write out ten checkboxes next to the daily goal, “Encourage yourself!”